 Scalp eczema can cause all sorts of issues like dry skin, patches, redness and flaky dandruff.
 This can feel embarrassing and difficult to control for sufferers — especially if they affect a very visible part of your body like your head.

-Skin conditions like eczema or scalp psoriasis can affect sufferers in a number of different ways, and in varying degrees of severity.
 Luckily, there are many different ways you can treat eczema on the scalp and help to prevent its symptoms.

 In this guide by The Independent Pharmacy, we’ll be taking a closer look at scalp eczema in particular; including the signs and symptoms, as well as treatments and preventative measures.
 Read on to find out how best to treat and manage your scalp eczema.